Week 3

 The Cameo 5 comes with its own software, Silhouette Studio, which allows for precise control over design files and cutting parameters.
 It supports a variety of file formats, such as SVG, DXF, and PNG, which makes it easy to import designs from different programs like Adobe Illustrator and Inkscape.

-While I made progress with parametric design in Blender and had successful results with vinyl cutting, there’s still more to explore with laser cutting.
-I plan to continue refining my parametric design, especially regarding kerf compensation and adjusting settings based on different materials.
-There’s still a way to go in mastering laser cutting, but I’m excited to keep experimenting and improving my process!
+While I made progress with parametric design in Blender and had successful results with vinyl cutting, there was still more to explore with laser cutting.
+So I took the time to get acquainted with the laser cutter, and now I can confidently say I’m very comfortable using it.
+I’m excited to keep experimenting and improving my processes!